connormaas/private-projects/README.md

 - Exp Language: https://github.com/connormaas/exp-language

 However, please note that these links will lead to a 404 error unless I have granted you access to them.
 Please reach out to me at cmaas@andrew.cmu.edu and I would be happy to provide applicable access.

+## Malloc

+#### Private Repository

+The full reporistory can be found [here](https://github.com/connormaas/malloc).
+To request access, email cmaas@andrew.cmu.edu.

+#### Overview
+In this project, I implement the C memory allocation functions: `malloc`, `calloc`, `realloc`, and `free`, designed to have the same behavior and performance as their corresponding C Standard Library functions.

+#### Implementation
+- The heap is implemented with blocks that contain headers and payloads.
+The payloads are zero-length arrays, where the last 8 bytes are used to represent the footer (only in freed blocks).
+Headers and footers of each block are identical and contain both the size of the payload, as well as information on the allocation status of previous blocks.
+- Mini-blocks: mini-blocks are used for small allocations where bytes would be wasted in the payload.
+They are only 16 bytes (as opposed to regular free blocks which are a minimum of 32 bytes).
+The first 8 bytes are for the header and the additional 8 bytes are for the payload.
+When mini-blocks are free, the payload is used as a "next" pointer, allowing for the creation of a singly linked list between all mini-blocks.
+- Performance is optimized by implementing segregated free lists, which aggregate blocks of similar size for quicker access.
+- Utilization is optimized through several strategies:
+  1. During allocation, the free blocks being allocated are split into smaller blocks.
+  2. During freeing, blocks are coalesced with their neighbors into a larger blocks if either or both of their neighbors are free.
+  3. Allocated blocks do not contain or require footers (the bytes of the footer are used as additional payload bytes).
+  4. There is a separately linked list containing free mini-blocks, which significantly reduces wasted bytes in small allocations.
+  5. The use of a [best-fit](https://www.geeksforgeeks.org/best-fit-allocation-in-operating-system) policy for allocating free blocks slightly improves the utilization.

 ## Proxy